 Identify one task that someone else could be doing instead of you, then take an hour to write up a process flow detailing how you’d like the task to be done.
 Spend some more time training your team members and follow up with them later to see if they have questions.
 Once they’ve done the work, review it, make any necessary changes to the flow, and have them go through the task again.
 Then move on.
 It’s time to find other tasks to delegate.

-Constant striving for perfection is going to leave you stressed, burnt out and unhappy.
+The constant striving for perfection is going to leave you stressed, burnt out, and unhappy.
 And those feelings can quickly spread through a practice impacting productivity as you procrastinate and struggle to delegate.
 But there are small changes that you can start making today that can radically alter the trajectory of your practice.
 By applying the 80:20 principle, limiting the time that you allocate to less important tasks, and practicing the art of delegation you’ll be able to free up yourself and your practice to grow.

 Here’s a great phrase we like to remember: